Getting a YouTube API Key

 Hooray!
 The annoying warning triangle went away and we can sleep at night!

-If you already created a YouTube API Key and need to obtain it, simply head to the YouTube Data API Credentials Section and you should see it under “API Keys” where you can simply copy the value:
+If you already created an API Key and need to obtain it, simply head to the YouTube Data API Credentials Section and you should see it under “API Keys” where you can simply copy the value:

 If you don’t see the key there, you may need to switch projects to a project that does have an API key.
 Simply click the “down arrow” next to the current project to select a new project, or create a new project if needed: